nicolosh/nicolosh/README.md

 ### Hi there 👋

-I am Nicolò Cavalieri, MSc student at the [Department of Industrial Engineering of the University of Trento](https://dii.unitn.it).
+I am Nicolò Cavalieri, ex student at the [Department of Industrial Engineering of the University of Trento](https://dii.unitn.it).

 Tools/languages I am using: